nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 Hello, I'm Tiger, your personal assistant.
 I've recovered 0 tasks from my memory.
 ```
-If the user keys in any other input, he/she is clearly incapable of reading.
+If the user keys in any other input, the user is clearly incapable of reading.
 Tiger will prompt the user to input `Y` or `N` until either one of them is keyed in.

 Example: `g`

 Expected outcome:
 ```
-Please enter Y or N only
+Please enter Y or N only.
 ```
-At this point, the user has tried to alter Tiger's data files and is not following simple instructions.
-Tiger is clearly pissed and does not bother put in a full-stop at the end of its sentences anymore.

 ## Uninstallation
-To uninstall, simply delete the `data` and `Tiger.jar.`
+To uninstall, simply delete the `data` folder and `Tiger.jar` in the directory containing `Tiger.jar.`